flox/nixexprs/docs/channel-construction.md

 - `version` (version string): The package version, intended to be passed to nixpkgs builders
 - `name` (string): `pname + "-" + version`, intended to be passed to nixpkgs builders that don't support `pname` and `version` separately
 - `src` (path): The path to the resulting source
-- `origversion` (version string): The original version as specified by the GitHub source.
-This string can be ambiguous across versions.
+- `origversion` (version string): The original version as specified by the GitHub source or with `<overrides>`.
+This string may not uniquely identify a revision
-- `autoversion` (version string): The automatically generated version string, a combination of the `origversion` and the Git revision and therefore non-ambiguous
-- `src_json` (json string): A json string encoding the source used
+- `infoJson` (json string): A json string encoding the source used and all its properties

 #### `getBuilderSource <project> <overrides>`